-You don’t have the ability to opt-in or out of the existing HOA.
+You don’t have the ability to opt-in or out of the mandatory HOA.

 It comes with the property.

-An optional HOA comes into play when you’ve already lived at your property for years and your community decides to form an HOA.
+An optional HOA, on the other hand, comes into play when you’ve already lived at your property for years and your community decides to form an HOA.

 Then, you may be given the chance to opt-in or out because you were there first.